mfsjr/manifold-dx/README.md

 - Keeping up to date with recent TypeScript and React releases

 #### What's Next
-- Dev tools for action replay (time travel)
+- Dev tools for action replay (aka time travel)